Anatomy of Non-Leptonic Two-Body Decays of Charmed Mesons into Final States with $\eta'$: Description of meson decay matrix elements involving

-$\theta$ is an SU(3)$_F$-breaking parameter which is not directly related to any observable, because the production mechanism and decay rate of $\eta$ or $\eta^\prime$ suffers from SU(3) breaking as well.
+$\theta$ is an SU(3)$_F$-breaking parameter related solely to the spectrum of the QCD hamiltonian and is therefore not directly related to any observable, because the production mechanism and decay rate of $\eta$ or $\eta^\prime$ suffers from SU(3) breaking as well.
 In the theoretical prediction of any observable $\theta$ appears together with other SU(3)-breaking parameters.
 If one tries to define the $\eta$-$\eta^\prime$ mixing angle through measurable quantities, one encounters the situation that more than one mixing angle \cite{Leutwyler:1997yr,Feldmann:1998vh} is needed for the theoretical description and, of course, the such defined angle cannot be immediately used in other observables.

 As mentioned in the introduction, the pitfall of using $\theta$ in SU(3)$_F$ analyses are the different masses of $\eta$ and $\eta^\prime$.
 We may use \eqsand{eq:defth}{eq:defe0} to express $\ket{P(p_P)\eta (p_\eta)}$ in terms of $\ket{P(p_P) \eta_{0,8}(p_\eta)}$ and do the same with $\ket{P(p_P)\eta^\prime (p_{\eta^\prime}) }$, but the Fock states $\ket{P(p_P) \eta_{0,8}(p_\eta)}$ and $\ket{P(p_P) \eta_{0,8}(p_{\eta^\prime})}$ are different and so are the corresponding $D$ decay matrix elements.
 We write